The Big South Bares Its Teeth for Vendee leaders

-Race leaders Charlie Dalin (Apivia) and Thomas Ruyant (LinkedOut) are finally finding a fast route east on the leading face of a fast moving low pressure system.
+Vendee Race leaders Charlie Dalin (Apivia) and Thomas Ruyant (LinkedOut) are finally finding a fast route east on the leading face of a fast moving low pressure system.

 They have maintained high averages since Sunday night, more than 20kts and so that means often surfing at 28 to 30kts.